Harper College

 Learn more about a career in fire science on our Program Highlights page.

-Continue your studies
+Continue your studies with the University Center at Harper

-Explore Fire Science Technology Careers
+Explore careers in Fire Science Technology

 Firefighters